troclaux/notes/aws.md

 - automate to make architectural architectural experimentation easier
 - allow for evolutionary architecture
   - design based on changing requirements

+### disaster recovery strategies

+cost comparison: (cheap) Backup and Restore < Pilot Light < Warm Standby < Multi-Site/Hot-Site (expensive)

+- backup and restore
+- pilot light: keeps core functions of the app ready to scale, with minimal setup
+- warm standby: keeps full version of the app, but at minimum size
+  - when there's a problem, it just increases the size of the app
+- multi-site/hot-site: full version of the app, at full size

 ### security